kendoce/story-calculator/README.md

 | Complexity     | 2.0x                | 3.0x             |
 | Risk           | 1.0x                | 1.5x             |

+Details on why these weight values were selected can be found in the comments in the [codebase](https://github.com/kendoce/story-calculator/blob/61e41650614a12e86e3f661efb648cc02f49da12/index.html#L578C1-L596C15).
 The total score is calculated using a formulas that accepts the weight for the selected scope:

 #### Scope Formula